mellive42/ChocolateSales_Tableau/README.md

 This project showcases a Tableau dashboard analyzing two years of chocolate sales data.
 The dataset is dummy data sourced from Kaggle.
 This is meant to simulate a real-world retail scenario.
 Below I've shared pics of the dashboard.
 However, if you prefer to personally visualize the data I've attached the Kaggle files I used for this, as well as the packaged workbook from Tableau (I used the web version for this).

 # Data source
-From within sales.csv, Product ID was connected to Product ID in products.csv From within sales.csv, Customer ID was connected to Customer ID in customers.csv From within sales.csv, Store ID was connected to Store Id in stores.csv
+<br>From within sales.csv, Product ID was connected to Product ID in products.csv
+<br>From within sales.csv, Customer ID was connected to Customer ID in customers.csv
+<br>From within sales.csv, Store ID was connected to Store Id in stores.csv
 <img width="1908" height="717" alt="image" src="https://github.com/user-attachments/assets/392a678c-ed9d-446d-9995-65ad7713ac01" />